FergusDonnan/PyROA/README.md

 <strong> init_delta : float :</strong> Initial values of delta.

 <strong> delay_dist : bool :</strong> Whether to include a delay distribution for each time delay that blurs the lightcurve according to the width of the delay distribution.
-If set to True, each delay parameter now represents the mean of a Gaussian delay distribtuion and a new parameter, tau_rms, represents the width.
+If set to True, each delay parameter now represents the peak of a truncated Gaussian delay distribtuion and a new parameter, tau_rms, represents the width.
+This is blurring measured relative to the first lightcurve, where the trucation point of the distribtuion is the delay of this lightcurve, preventing delays less than this band contributing to the delay distribution.
+This option does take longer to run, especially on larger data sets.

 <strong> add_var : bool :</strong> Whether to include paramters that add extra variance to the flux errors for each lightcurve.